smiileTeam/subscribeHelper/README.md

 Please contact SmiileTeam to get a provider key and a secret code

 ### Generate the subscribe link
 The link to generate is a concatenation of your user informations fields and a md5 checksum from those informations in a specific order and your private key.
+Please note that you must provide all the needed informations (fields above with an X).

 ```
 link = https://app.smiile.com/inscription?